 Do you know how to find the best dog food for your Morkie?
-Waht to look for and what to avoid?
-Here are 7 handy tips to guide you in picking helathy dog food for your Morkie –whether it’s dry food (kibble) or canned.
+What to look for and what to avoid?
+Here are 7 handy tips to guide you in picking healthy dog food for your Morkie –whether it’s dry food (kibble) or canned.

 Why can’t we just trust manufacturers?

-The commercial dog food is a multi-billion dollar industry, much bigger than baby food.
+Commercial dog food is a multi-billion dollar industry; it is much bigger than baby food.
 In 2015, we spent $60.28 billion on our pets in the U.S. Pet food alone represents $23 BILLION in sales per year, compared to baby food, at $1.25 billion.

 The pet food industry is one of the most profitable in the world.
 And it’s growing by leaps and bounds every year.

-With a market this size and tremendous profits to be made, it’s all about the marketing of pet food, not necessarily making great dog food.
+With a profitable market this size, it’s all about marketing pet food, not necessarily making excellent dog food.

-Like cigarette makers ini the 1950s and 60s, pet food manufacturers:
+Like cigarette makers in the 1950s and 60s, pet food manufacturers:

 - lie to us about what’s in their products